 The original Changi Chapel is now a Prisoner of War National Memorial.
 It consists of the Changi Chapel, which was initially constructed by Australian and British prisoners of war in Singapore in 1944.
 It was dismantled at the end of the war, packed away and was reconstructed using old diagrams and notes and unveiled in 1988 to commemorate the POWs.
 Approximately 850 POWs died during their internment in Changi during the Japanese occupation of Singapore.

 Changi Prison was constructed by the British as a civilian prison, in 1936.
-During World War II, following the Fall of Singapore in 1942, the Japanese military detained civilians in Changi Prison.
+During World War II, after the Fall of Singapore in 1942, the Japanese military detained civilians in Changi Prison.
 The Japanese used the British Army’s Selarang Barracks, near the prison, as a prisoner of war camp, holding predominantly British and Australian.
-POWs were not contained in the civilian jail, however, the name “Changi” became synonymous with the infamous POW camp nearby.
+POWs were not contained in the civilian jail.
+However, the name “Changi” became synonymous with the infamous POW camp nearby.

 - Title: Changi Chapel